 Following the success of the talk Hoo's Who, 100 years Ago we now offer a talk featuring those who were living and working on the Estate approximately 150 years ago.

-John Stewart 3rd Earl of Bute, a scholar and a gentleman or a corrupt scoundrel
+John Stuart 3rd Earl of Bute, a scholar and a gentleman or a corrupt scoundrel

 A talk about John Stuart, 3rd Earl of Bute who built the Walled Garden for his botanical collection in the 1760s.
 2013 marked the 300th birthday of Bute and this talk promotes the little known influence of this fascinating man who helped the Dowager Princess of Wales establish the Botanical Gardens at Kew.